-This section, like all parts of the Regional Contingency Plan/Area Contingency Plan contains information that applies throughout Region 4 (AL, FL, GA, KY, MS, NC, SC, & TN) unless specifically noted otherwise.
+This section, like all parts of the Regional Contingency Plan/Area Contingency Plan contains information that applies throughout Region 4 (AL, FL, GA, KY, MS, NC, SC, and TN) unless specifically noted otherwise.
 This document endeavors to create a framework for coordinated planning between all levels of government and private response organizations.
-Plans must coordinate and organize tactical plans across the region to prepare for natural disasters, and chemical and oil releases.
-Regionally, planner must identify best practices and prepare for region specific events such as a New Madrid Fault earthquake, seasonal hurricanes and tornados, inland flooding, and terrorism along with typical environmental emergencies.
+Plans must coordinate and organize tactical plans across the region to prepare for natural disasters, chemical, and oil releases.
+Regionally, planning must identify best practices and prepare for region specific events such as a New Madrid Fault earthquake, seasonal hurricanes and tornados, inland flooding, and terrorism along with typical environmental emergencies.

 At the Tactical level of a response, the Planning Section is responsible for the collection and evaluation of incident situation information, preparing situation status reports, displaying situation information, maintaining status of resources, developing an Incident Action Plan, and preparing required incident related documentation.

-For information about the organization of the Planning Section, the positions within it and its role in developing the Incident Action Plan, see the US Environmental Protection Agency Incident Management Handbook Incident Command System (ICS), January 2016 Edition, and the USCG Incident Management Handbook, under JOB AIDS, May 2014.
+For information about the organization of the Planning Section, the positions within it and its role in developing the Incident Action Plan, see the EPA Incident Management Handbook (January 2016) and the USCG Incident Management Handbook (May 2014).